OpenGamma/OG-Platform/README.txt

 wait for "END JETTY START" in the debug output and point your browser at http://localhost:8080.

-ant -p will give you all the targets available and they're pretty self explainatory.
+ant -p will give you all the targets available and they're pretty self explanatory.

 Eclipse
 -------